telerik/blazor-docs/components/calendar/navigation.md

 You can control the initial view by setting the `View` property to a member of the `Telerik.Blazor.CalendarView` enum as listed above.

 You can control how much detail the user can go into by setting the `BottomView` property to the same enum.
-Once the user reaches this bottom view, clicking the items selects them and does not navigate to a mode detailed view.
+Once the user reaches this bottom view, clicking the items selects them and does not navigate to a more detailed view.

 >caption Control current view and how deep the user can go